One B.I.G. leap for humankind

 He cites Canada’s child benefit and social security for seniors as examples of powerful guaranteed annual income programs that have lifted people out of poverty.
 “Why not extend this approach to working-age adults who can’t find enough work to put together an income that brings them up to poverty levels?” he said.

-Today’s unpredictable job market and the challenges associated with an ever-expanding gig economy are especially hard on women, people of colour, indigenous people, and youth.
+Today’s unpredictable job market and the challenges associated with an ever-expanding gig economy of short-term contracts and freelance work are especially hard on women, people of colour, indigenous people, and youth.
 “The existing model isn’t working for people who are looking for jobs or who are trying to put together enough work to be able to afford housing and food.
 We have tried to fix the current system and all we have done is make it worse.
 It’s time to move to a different model.”

 As Power noted, there is no silver bullet for ending poverty.
 But a basic income guarantee would be a momentous step forward, especially if combined with a fair working wage, improved housing policy and significant tax reform that redistributes wealth.